MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-configurable-sites-ie-mode.md

 ### Switching back from IE mode engine to Microsoft Edge engine

-Enabling Configurable Sites in Microsoft Edge automatically enables the following behaviors in IE mode tabs:
+Enabling Configurable sites in Microsoft Edge automatically enables the following behaviors in IE mode tabs:

 1. When making a request to a Configurable site, IE mode tabs will send the HTTP request header "`X-InternetExplorerModeConfigurable: 1`", the same as Microsoft Edge tabs.
 2. A Configurable site might send a redirect response (for example, HTTP 302) with the HTTP response header "`X-InternetExplorerMode: 0`" to request that the navigation switch back to Microsoft Edge mode.